dagahren/dagahren.github.io/index.md

 ![](/images/DagAhrenPhoto_Zackenberg%20-%201.jpeg)

 ## My main research topics
 I have many interests when it comes to science!
 Here I have selected a few of the recent projects and divided them into themes, although this is fairly arbitrary division.
+In addition to this I am also interested in viruses in arctic communities.

 [Full list of publications according to Google Scholar:](https://scholar.google.com/citations?hl=sv&user=lqZKmqIAAAAJ&view_op=list_works&sortby=pubdate)